tridims/typedthoughts/README.md

 - **[Astro](https://astro.build)** - Because it's fast, modern, and lets me focus on writing
 - **Markdown & MDX** - For that sweet, sweet content authoring experience
-- **Shadcn UI** - Beautiful, accessible components that make my site shine.
-I use some of its components and the styling it uses
 - **Tailwind CSS** - Utility-first styling that keeps my CSS clean and maintainable
 - **TypeScript** - Type safety keeps the bugs away
 - **Love & Coffee** ☕ - The most important ingredients